Compute

 6. Click OK.

 Message "The CORS rule created successfully." is displayed.
-The CORS configuration takes effect within two minutes.
+The CORS configuration will take effect within two minutes.

 Step 2: Upload data through a browser.